 Where the Associate Registrar: Student Casework considers that a complaint is unreasonably persistent or vexatious, the complainant will be written to and informed that the University will not consider the complaint any further.
 Reasons for this decision will be given and a Completion of Procedures letter will be issued.
-In addition, the University may take action in line with the Student Conduct

-Regulations where complaints have been identified as such.
+In addition, the University may take action in line with the Student Conduct Regulations where complaints have been identified as such.

-4.5 Submission of evidence
+3.5 Submission of evidence

 Complaints must be supported by corroborating evidence upon submission.
+Evidence must be provided in English or Welsh.
 Complaints which do not provide such evidence will not be considered, unless the complainant can provide a good reason for the lack of evidence.

 If a complainant submits any evidence which turns out to be false, they will be dealt with under the Student Conduct Regulations.

 The University recognises that with advances in modern technology, it is easier to make covert recordings i.e. recordings of meetings or conversations made without the consent of the participants.
 Where recordings are made of telephone calls, this activity is likely to be in breach of the Regulation of Investigatory Powers Act.
-In the case of recordings of face-to-face meetings, the material gained is likely to be held in breach of the participant's Article 8 rights under the Human Rights Act and the Data Protection Act.
+In the case of recordings of face-to-face meetings, the material gained is likely to be held in breach of the participant's Article 8 rights under the Human Rights Act and the UK's data protection laws.
 For this reason, the University will not permit the use of covert recordings in complaints cases, except in exceptional circumstances.